AbdullohShabonov/Signals-and-System-Design-MatLab/README.md

 ## Usage

 Each week's content is organized into its corresponding folder.
 Simply navigate to the desired week's folder to access the functions, plotting scripts, and problem solutions.
-The code is fully commented and documented to help you understand what each piece of code does.
+The code is fully commented and documented to help you understand what each piece of code does and what  the role of the function really is.

 ## Contributing